 Now I’m not big console gamer, hence why it took until me getting a new Xbox 360 game 6 weeks into this purchase to find out, but when I came to try and play on the Xbox 360, to sign into Xbox Live, not even to play an online game, just to download an update so I could play a single player game, the Belkin N+ refused to play along.

-I followed the instructions that appeared on the Xbox 360 about what should fix it, but none of them fixed the problem and upon further research on the Internet, it turns out I wasn’t alone, there’s lots of people out there who like me have spent hours trying to get their Belkin N+ working with Xbox Live
+I followed the instructions that appeared on the Xbox 360 about what should fix it, but none of them fixed the problem and upon further research on the Internet, it turns out I wasn’t alone, there are lots of people out there who like me have spent hours trying to get their Belkin N+ working with Xbox Live

 Admittedly, I didn’t check to see if there was a firmware update to fix the problem (I have since checked and there hasn’t been any update from Belkin made available), but this fundamental flaw (given the popularity of online gaming, especially with Xbox Live) as I see it shouldn’t require you to have to do that with a newly bought product such as the Belkin N+ and Xbox Live is hardly a new service itself.
 This was basically the final straw for me in using Belkin ADSL modem wireless routers.
 I then took it back to PC World from where I bought it and they were fine about exchanging it for a Linksys WAG160N which I’m hoping will work out better, I’ll be testing it and reviewing it soon.

-I’m unsure whether it’s simply a bad batch of routers out there or a overall design fault, but either way, despite being a tech-orientated person, I really didn’t want to take up my time trying to fix this problem, which in my opinion shouldn’t be there – so surely any normal person just wanting to play on their Xbox 360 would simply take it back to the store as well?
+I’m unsure whether it’s simply a bad batch of routers out there or an overall design fault, but either way, despite being a tech-orientated person, I really didn’t want to take up my time trying to fix this problem, which in my opinion shouldn’t be there — so surely any normal person just wanting to play on their Xbox 360 would simply take it back to the store as well?

 In summary, despite being left frustrated by the Belkin N+ ADSL wireless router, I would admit that as long as you don’t want to ever use Xbox Live then it’s a good product – proved by the fact I liked it for 6 weeks, but if you do or ever might want to use an Xbox 360 with it,